ViralTexts/gtr-clusters/clusters/18571114-sn85025181-AMothersInfluence.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-oly day,
+ly day,
 Attend this church and learn the way; -
 There are no fires, no fiends to blight
 The hope within the heart that’s right;
 No hell! no hel&#x27;! no hell! no hell!
 Do well! do well! do well! do well!
 Said the Unitarian
 </td><td style="width: 50%; max-height: 75%; margin: auto; display: block;">
 <img alt="Page image" src="https://tile.loc.gov/image-services/iiif/service:ndnp:nhd:batch_nhd_kearsarge_ver01:data:sn84022957:00542868697:1878031401:0087/pct:2.028047,19.474211,11.736785,2.871839/!600,600/0/default.jpg"/>
 </td>